Yesterday, I finally made a trip to Sephora to check out the new Marc Jacobs Beauty line! Read on for a quick review and my mini haul 🙂

 Magic Marc’er Precision Pen ($30) – This too, was recommended by Marc himself.
 It is a black liquid eyeliner with a felt-tip applicator and was developed in Japan to give you the shiniest, blackest black that is quick-drying and non-transferable.
 The color did go on really intense, just like my favorite K-Palette 1 Day Tattoo Real Lasting Eyeliner and Kiss Me Heroine Make Smooth Liquid Eyeliner, both from Japan.
 Not bad!

 Highliner Gel Crayon ($25) – I didn’t pay much attention to this at first (I have always preferred liquid and pot gel eyeliners).
 However, the sales assistant insisted that this was her favorite product out of the collection and after trying it out, I could see why.
 The liner glided on with such ease and the color payoff was INSANE!
-But what really sold me was the longevity – the color did not budge even with she tried rubbing it off with makeup remover!
+But what really sold me was the longevity – the color did not budge even when she tried rubbing it off with makeup remover!
 Now THAT’s what I call a long-wearing pencil liner!

 Lovemarc Lip Gel ($30) – These too looked super cute and came in a great variety of colors, including nudes, pinks and reds.
 They applied semi-pigmented with a gel consistency, leaving behind a wet, glossy finish.
 I really wanted to pick up a few colors but the ones I wanted were already sold out.
 Bummer!